 The National Communication Association invites students to apply and compete for the NCA Legacy Scholarship award.
 The NCA Legacy Scholarship seeks to broaden the Communication discipline’s relevance to various publics by providing a $1,000 scholarship to a local college student pursuing a degree in Communication, Journalism, or related program within the host city/region where the NCA Annual Convention is being held.
+A $250 award will go to the runner up.
 The scholarship award will be competitively given to a student based on both an essay related to communication and civic responsibility, and a convention theme-related speech presented during the NCA Annual Convention.
-The 2017 Annual Convention will be held November 16 – 19, 2017, in Dallas, Texas.
+The 2018 Annual Convention will be held November 8-11, 2018, in Salt Lake City, Utah.
 For more information on the Annual Convention, please visit www.natcom.org/convention.

 There are several criteria for award eligibility:

 - Applicant must be an undergraduate college student, (preference given to self-identified first-generation college students), with at least one year of postsecondary education remaining at an accredited college or university.

 - Applicant must be attending a college or university within the city/region where the NCA Annual Convention is being held – this means within the region of Salt Lake City.
 (Should you have questions about if your college/university is within the local region, please contact the committee chair).

 - Applicant must be pursuing a degree in Communication, Journalism, or related program.